-On one of our visits to the Inn, I brought back this recipe for Eggs Ole’.
+On one of our visits to the Inn, I brought back this recipe for Eggs Ole’, a Mexican Breakfast Casserole.
 Shirlene Disantis was the owner of the Inn at the time, served this up for breakfast and was kind enough to pass along the recipe.
 Let’s take a look at this crowd friendly breakfast casserole:

 Start by frying fresh soft corn tortillas in oil to soften.
 You’ll use these to line the casserole dish for the “crust”.
 Which ends up being soft and wonderful in texture.
 Then fry up your Mexican chorizo.
 A note about chorizo, I’m not a fan of the mushy style of chorizo you find in tubes.
 They contain too much sauce filling that cooks away and you’re left with not much meat.
 I buy chorizo in a package that has been ground like hamburger.

 After you’ve fried fresh corn tortillas to soften, line them in a casserole sprayed with Pam.
 As you can see, I’ve turned them all different directions to make them fit evenly.
 Then sprinkle on the cooked chorizo, and a generous topping of the grated cheeses.